-The data reflect the number of patients whose test results were considered positive for antibodies to emicizumab using an enzyme-linked immunosorbent assay (ELISA).
+The data reflect the number of patients whose test results were considered positive for antibodies to emicizumab using an enzyme-linked immunosorbent assay (ELISA) and/or for neutralizing anti-emicizumab antibodies using a FVIII chromogenic assay.
 Immunogenicity assay results may be influenced by several factors including assay sensitivity and specificity, sample handling, timing of sample collection, concomitant medicinal products and underlying disease.
 For these reasons, comparison of incidence of antibodies to emicizumab with the incidence of antibodies to other products may be misleading.